-Applicants must complete the online application for admission at https://www.applytexas.org (http://www.applytexas.org).
+Applicants must complete the online application for admission at https://goapplytexas.org/.
 During the application process students will be asked questions about their name, home/current address, mailing address, personal information, program of study (major), high school information, any previous colleges attended and degrees awarded, and residency.
 Students must also acknowledge that they have read and answered accurately all areas of the application.
 The application must be complete and submitted before it can be processed.
 The application will be processed within 2 business days after it is submitted.
 After it is processed, students will receive information sent to the email address they submitted on the application.
 The information in the email is extremely important and students must read and comply with any instructions or requests.